 - Start by adding carrot, bell pepper, onion, garlic, ginger in a chopper and chop coarsely.

-- In a bowl, add minced chicken, oats, chopped vegetables and tomatoes and green onions.
+- In a bowl, add minced chicken, oats, chopped vegetables, spices, seasonings, egg and bread crumbs.

 - Mix all the ingredients and cover it.
 Leave it for 5 to 10 minutes.